 Many times, short-term users of crack will ingest less of the drug when compared to a long-term substance abuser.
 Short-term users also won’t have crack stored in the body’s fatty tissues.

-Height, weight and metabolism: A person’s individual body structure and genetics play an important role in determining how fast crack leaves a user’s system and urinary track.
+Height, weight and metabolism: A person’s individual body structure and genetics play an important role in determining how fast crack leaves a user’s system and urinary tract.
 For users with a slower metabolism, this means their body takes longer to “interpret” foreign items (e.g., food, drugs, liquids, etc.), and in effect, will remain detectable longer than that of a user with a faster metabolism.

 What is metabolism?

 Metabolism is a natural process that occurs inside the body.
 It essentially works as “the brain” of your digestive system, determining how energy from ingested materials is stored in the body.
 The body’s metabolism synthesizes nutrients, allowing it to function properly.

-Crack is metabolized differently for each individual, so the detection window varies depending on a number of factors.
+Crack is metabolized differently for each individual, so the detection window to test positive varies depending on a number of factors.
 Exercise, diet and water intake also affect how the body metabolizes nutrients.
-Typically, crack users who are heavier in weight are working harder to synthesize their fat and where store energy, which in relation to a urine test, the drug will likely stay in the body longer than individuals who weigh less.
+Typically, crack users who are heavier in weight are working harder to synthesize their fat and where store energy, which in relation to a urine sample test, the drug will likely stay in the body longer (longer detection time) than individuals who weigh less.

 Additional Risks and Dangers of Crack